 Planning to visit St. Joseph Catholic Church in Wauwatosa?
 The following is what you’ll encounter in our church facility and in our celebration of the Mass.
 NOTE: Due to the current pandemic, some practices have been temporarily changed.

 Entrances: The main entrance to St. Joseph Church is on Center Street between 122nd Street and Park Drive.
 There are also entrances to the church from the parking lots on the east and west sides of the school building.
 Those side entrances will take you into the front of the church, while the main entrance takes you into the back of the church – the “narthex.”
-During the pandemic, enter at the Center Street entrance only.

 The Tabernacle: It is an appropriate sign of respect to bow or kneel upon entering church, and especially when passing the tabernacle.
 When the adjacent candle is lit, the tabernacle contains consecrated hosts which are the Body of Christ and, thus, the presence of God.

 Handicap Access: Handicapped parking is available in the front driveway loop.
 There is room for wheelchairs in the front left section of the church.
 The Center Street entrance is wheelchair accessible and has a door that automatically opens.